baoxingsong/AnchorWave/README.md

-              This prevents using tandem duplicated genes to identify collinear block -y   DOUBLE  minimal ratio of e+1 similarity to 1 similarity to drop an anchor (default: 0.6) -ar  FILE    sam file by mapping conserved sequence to reference genome this is used to improve the accurancy of anchors mapping Following parameters are for identify collinear blocks -d   DOUBLE  calculate IndelDistance (default: 3)
+              This prevents using tandem duplicated genes to identify collinear block -y   DOUBLE  minimal ratio of e+1 similarity to 1 similarity to drop an anchor (default: 0.6) -ar  FILE    sam file by mapping conserved sequence to reference genome this is used to improve the accuracy of anchors mapping Following parameters are to identify collinear blocks -d   DOUBLE  calculate IndelDistance (default: 3)
  -O   DOUBLE  chain open gap penalty (default: -0.03) -E   DOUBLE  chain extend gap penalty (default: -0.01)